MGSoni/dsa-patterns/Recursion.md

 ---

 ## Stage 5 — Backtracking
-*Status: ❌ Not covered — highest interview payoff*
+*Status: ✅ Covered  — highest interview payoff*

 Recursion that tries a choice, recurses, then undoes the choice and tries the next one.
 Built entirely on linear/binary recursion shapes you already know, plus an "undo" step.